 "packet" or a "message".
 There are several different types of frames.
 The data is arranged differently in different types of frames.
 Nodes on a network must be set up for the same router, that the will be used to access devices on other subnets.

 Frame Type in order to communicate.

-Gateway Address The Gateway Address is the IP Address of the gateway, or the ISO Open Systems Interconnection (OSI) model.
+Gateway Address is the IP Address of the gateway, or

 IEEE An acronym for Institute of Electrical and Electronics Engineers.